ahdinosaur/avo/vm/README.md

 Develop your avo config on a virtual machine, before deploying to a physical machine.

+- List images
-- Create new machine with id
+- Create new machine with id and config
 - List machines by id
 - Start cached machine from id

 Machine configuration:

+- Name
-- Base OS
+- Base image
   - Debian
   - Arch Linux
+- Memory (default to total memory on host)
+- Cpu logical cores (defaults to total CPU cores on host)
+- Ssh key

 ## Dependencies